yuesixxi/SegDecon/README.md

 This repository contains the code for processing, segmenting, and analyzing spatial transcriptomics data using deep learning models like Stardist and deconvolution methods like Cell2location.

 # Tutorials
 The tutorial covers all aspects of pipeline and has clearer explanations.
-It is recommended to refer to the tutorial for segdecon.
+It is recommended to refer to the tutorial for SegDecon.

 ## Pipeline Overview